sendamply/docs/docs/Analytics/1-Analytics-Overview.md

 # Analytics Overview

-Amply's powerful analytics engine automatically extracts insight from the email you send.
+Amply's powerful analytics engine automatically extracts insight from your email.
 This data is used for business and email health indicators, and to answer difficult questions like:

 - How is your business acquiring and engaging users?
 - Where are most of your users engaging from?
 - When is the most common time for **{insert event}**
 - What is the impact of my new feature on **{insert goal event}**

+In addition to being accessible from the Amply dashboard, all of your data and visualizations can be queried from our API.
+We store all engagement data indefinitely, which helps you identify trends for your business.

 ### Getting Value from your Data